 Perhaps that’s understandable.
 After all, it would be another seven years before the facts about rampant abuse at Maryville would become public.

 Less understandable is why anyone would mourn the decision by Maryville to finally get out of the orphanage business more than a decade the horrors were exposed and Maryville was forced to clean up its act.
-Yet Marie Cohen in June.
-So it’s worth looking back in more detail at exactly what happened at the institution Cohen chose to lionize.
+Yet some still do.
+So it’s worth looking back in more detail at exactly what happened at the institution.

 In 2002, the got hold of government reports calling Maryville’s main campus “dangerous” and in “a state of crisis.”
 After reviewing hundreds of documents, the newspaper concluded that Maryville was plagued with “rampant violence” and “the place is often up for grabs, with staff struggling to handle suicide attempts, sex abuse, drug use, fights and vandalism.”

 In 2001 alone, police were called to Maryville’s main campus more than 900 times.
 These are some of the reasons why, according to the :